Real Estate & Insurance

 A termite warranty is a service agreement that keeps coverage in force after your initial treatment, so you’re protected if termites show up again.
 You activate it by registering after treatment or inspection, then keep it active with annual renewals.
 Renewals typically include a fee, an inspection, and sometimes the option to expand coverage.
 If you don’t renew, coverage lapses.
 Protection against termites is beneficial for homeowners because early detection and treatment can prevent extensive damage.

-You can get a warranty for new builds pretreated during construction, existing homes after post-construction services, and commercial or multi-unit properties through tailored plans.
-Many warranties include annual inspections and ongoing monitoring.
+You can get a termite warranty for new builds pretreated during construction, existing homes after post-construction services, and commercial or multi-unit properties through tailored plans.
+Many termite warranties include annual inspections and ongoing monitoring.
 If termites are detected, the company must retreat at no extra cost.
 Some plans also pay for repairs, often up to $250,000 or more; others cover retreatment only.
-Transferability varies, so check terms.
+Transferability varies, so check terms carefully — this is especially important for homeowners planning to sell, since a transferable termite warranty adds real value for buyers and may help satisfy lender requirements for a termite clearance letter.

 Key Differences in Coverage, Cost, and Risk